Working as an adult nurse offers you the chance to make a real difference to the lives of others

 - Royal Navy Careers

-- cardiac nursing;
+- cardiac nursing

-- infection control;
+- infection control

-- theatre and recovery;
+- theatre and recovery.

-- senior staff nurse;
+- senior staff nurse

-- ward sister;
+- ward sister/charge nurse

-- nurse practitioner;
+- lead nurse

 - nurse consultant.

-Progression to roles such as ward sister, ward manager and team leader depends on the development of management skills and level of specialist knowledge.
+Progression to roles such as ward sister, ward manager and team leader depends on the development of management skills and your level of specialist knowledge.
 You may then progress either within a clinical specialism up to posts such as nurse consultant, or through further managerial responsibility as a matron and then up the executive ladder to a director of nursing post.